Syntomic cohomology and regulators for varieties over p-adic fields: Relation between syntomic cohomology and etale cohomology

 It remains to show that the right vertical composition $\gamma: H^{i+j}_{\synt}(X_{h},r)\to H^{i+j}(X_{\eet},{\mathbf Q}_p(r))$ is equal to the map $\rho_{\synt}$.
 Since we have the equality $\alpha_{\synt}=\rho_{\synt}\alpha_{\eet}$ (in the derived category) from (\ref{compatibility0}) and, by Lemma \ref{compatibilit01}, $\varepsilon^*\alpha_{\synt}=\alpha_{\synt}\varepsilon^*$, the map $\gamma$ can be written as the composition

 where the period map $\rho_{\synt}$ is understood to be on sheaves on $\Spec(K)_{\proeet}$.
 There is no problem with that since we care only about the induced map on cohomology groups.
 It is easy now to see that $\tilde{\rho}_{\synt}=\rho_{\synt}$, as wanted. \end{proof} \begin{remark} If $X$ is proper and smooth, it is known that the \'etale Hochschild-Serre spectral sequence degenerates, i.e., that ${}^{\eet}E_2={}^{\eet}E_{\infty}$.
-It is very likely that so does the syntomic descent spectral sequence in this case, i.e., that ${}^{\synt}E_2={}^{\synt}E_{\infty}$. \end{remark} \begin{corollary} For $X\in {\mathcal V}ar_{K}$, we have a canonical quasi-isomorphism
+It is very likely that so does the syntomic descent spectral sequence in this case, i.e., that ${}^{\synt}E_2={}^{\synt}E_{\infty}$\footnote{This was, in fact, shown in \cite{DN}.}. \end{remark} \begin{corollary} For $X\in {\mathcal V}ar_{K}$, we have a canonical quasi-isomorphism

 \end{corollary} \begin{proof} By Theorem \ref{stHS}, the syntomic descent and the Hochschild-Serre spectral sequence are compatible.
 We have $D_j=H^j_{\hk}(X_{\ovk,h})\{r\}\in MF_K^{\ad}(\phi, N,G_K)$.
 For $j\leq r$, $F^{1}D_{j,K}=F^{1-(r-j)}H^j_{\dr}(X_{h})=0$.
 Hence, by Proposition \ref{resolution33}, we have $^{\synt}E^{i,j}_2\stackrel{\sim}{\to} {}^{\eet}E^{i,j}_2$.
 This implies that $\rho_{\synt}: \tau_{\leq r}\R\Gamma_{\synt}(X_h,r)\stackrel{\sim}{\to} \tau_{\leq r}\R\Gamma(X_{\eet},{\mathbf Q}_p(r))$, as wanted. \end{proof} \begin{remark} All of the above automatically extends to finite diagrams of $K$-varieties, hence to essentially finite diagrams of $K$-varieties (i.e., the diagrams for which every truncation of their cohomology $\tau_{\leq n}$ is computed by truncating the cohomology of some finite diagram).
 This includes, in particular, simplicial and cubical varieties. \end{remark}